flexera-public/policy_templates/cost/google/cloud_storage_lifecycle/README.md

-# Google Object Storage Optimization
+# Google Cloud Storage Without Lifecycle Configuration

-## Deprecated

-This policy is no longer being updated.
-Due to the scales involved, per-object analysis and recommendations are not useful in most situations.
-Instead, [lifecycle rules](https://cloud.google.com/storage/docs/lifecycle) should be utilized to manage object storage spend.
-The [Google Cloud Storage Without Lifecycle Configuration](https://github.com/flexera-public/policy_templates/tree/master/cost/google/cloud_storage_lifecycle) policy template can be used to identify Cloud Storage Buckets that do not have lifecycle management configured.

 ## What It Does

-This policy template checks Google buckets for older objects and produces recommendations to move these objects to the 'nearline' or 'coldline' class after a given period of time.
-Optionally, an email report is sent of these objects and the user can change their class or delete them.
+This policy template reports all Google Cloud Storage Buckets that don't have a [lifecycle configuration](https://cloud.google.com/storage/docs/lifecycle#configuration) enabled.
+Optionally, this report can be emailed.

 ## Input Parameters

-- *Email Addresses* - A list of email addresses to notify.
+- *Email Addresses* - Email addresses of the recipients you wish to notify when new incidents are created.
-- *New Storage Class* - Whether to move objects to `nearline` or `coldline` if they meet the specified.age thresholds.
-Select `Both` to consider moving objects to either one based on the specified age thresholds.
-- *Nearline Class Age Threshold (Days)* - Time in days since object was last modified to change storage tier to `nearline`.
-Not applicable if `Coldline` is selected for New Storage Class.
-- *Coldline Class Age Threshold (Days)* - Time in days since object was last modified to change storage tier to `coldline`.
-Not applicable if `Nearline` is selected for New Storage Class.
-- *Storage Bucket List* - A list of Google Object Storage Buckets to assess objects in.
-Leave blank to assess objects in all buckets.
 - *Allow/Deny Projects* - Whether to treat Allow/Deny Projects List parameter as allow or deny list.
 Has no effect if Allow/Deny Projects List is left empty.
 - *Allow/Deny Projects List* - Filter results by project ID/name, either only allowing this list or denying it depending on how the above parameter is set.
 Leave blank to consider all projects.
 - *Exclusion Labels* - The policy will filter resources containing the specified labels from the results.
 The following formats are supported: